Updated 09/05/2025

 2.

-The supplement shall contain a prominent statement concerning the right of withdrawal, which clearly states:
+The supplement shall contain a prominent statement concerning the right of withdrawal, which clearly states all of the following:

 (a)